-Autism spectrum disorder, or ASD, is a developmental disorder that impacts an individual’s behaviour, interests, communication, and social interaction.
-It is considered to be a neuro-developmental condition with perhaps genetic and neurological causes.
-There are levels of severity and differing characteristics of presentation so no two individuals on the spectrum are alike.
-This is why an autism assessment is important to get right.
+Autism Spectrum Disorder (ASD) is a developmental disorder that impacts an individual’s behaviour, interests, communication, and social interaction.
+It is a neuro-developmental condition that possibly has genetic and neurological causes.
+Autism varies greatly by level of severity and presenting characteristics and as a result, no two individuals on the spectrum are alike.
+It is for this reason that an autism assessment is important to get right.

-Once diagnosis is made by a treating professional, usually your child’s pediatrician, a psychiatrist or multidisciplinary team then comes the treatment and management.
-By far it is better to have early intervention, so that skills can be developed.
-A wide range of therapies can be used to help children cope with ASD for the duration of their lives, but no “cure” exists to deal with it yet.
-Direct Focus Solutions offers a multidisciplinary approach to provide your child with the kind of care and attention they need and help provide therapy across a wide range of aspects of their life.
+Once a diagnosis has been made by a medical professional; typically your child’s pediatrician, our multidisciplinary team and psychiatrists will help to provide treatment and management.
+The implementation of early intervention strategies for autism is crucial for your child’s skill development.
+A wide range of therapies are used to help children cope with ASD throughout the duration of their lives, but no “cure” exists as of yet.
+Direct Focus Solutions utilises a multidisciplinary approach to help provide your child.
+Individuals with autism may require specific kinds of care and attention, as well as therapy to assist with a wide range of aspects within their daily lives.

 ASD: The Symptoms And Signs

 Individuals who have undertaken autism assessment and have been diagnosed with ASD tend to experience a certain degree of hardship when interacting and/or communicating with others.
 These difficulties can manifest early within their social development.
 For example, individuals with ASD may: